 69% of employees report engagement is an issue in their organization

 It is clear that communication in the workplace should be encouraged by all companies, but how?
-There are many tactics you can use, but here are 3 team building activities that boost communication in the workplace starting today.
+There are many tactics you can use, but here are three team building activities that boost communication in the workplace right away.

 1. Spark Communication: Team Building Events

-If communication in the workplace is poor or just needs a little boost, hands-on team building events provide a platform to jumpstart your efforts to improve results.
+If communication in the workplace is poor or just needs a little boost, hands-on team building events and activities provide a platform to jumpstart your efforts and improve results.

-Team building events can provide fun ways to bond with your team on their own; however, organizations see greater and longer lasting benefits when an event is planned as part of a larger strategy to accomplish specific goals.
+Team building events provide fun ways to bond with your staff on their own; however, organizations see greater and longer lasting benefits when an event self-confidence as part of a larger strategy to accomplish specific goals.

-Teams looking to boost communication in the workplace learn practical skills through hands-on activities like Pipeline and Chain Reaction Challenge.
-Both programs require real teamwork, inter-team collaboration, negotiation and competition.
+Teams looking to boost communication in the workplace learn practical skills through hands-on programs and activities like Pipeline and Chain Reaction.
+Both sets of activities require real teamwork, inter-team collaboration, negotiation, and competition.